Blockchain-Technology-Lab/consensus-decentralization/README.md

 ## Run the tool

-Place all raw data (which could be collected from BigQuery for example) in the `input` directory, each file named as `<project_name>_raw_data.json` (e.g. `bitcoin_raw_data.json`).
+Place all raw data (which could be collected from BigQuery for example) in the `raw_block_data` directory, each file named as `<project_name>_raw_data.json` (e.g. `bitcoin_raw_data.json`).
 By default, there is a (very small) sample input file for some supported projects.
 To use the samples, remove the prefix `sample_`.
 For more extended raw data and instructions on how to retrieve it, see